sguox002/leetcode/leetcode-all.md

 ## hashset, hashmap

+<<-1001	Grid Illumination    		36.3%	Hard
+given nxn matrix, a light at [i,j] can illuminate the row, column, diagonal. given a list of queries, check if the cell is illuminated. after query turn off the all the lamp in the 3x3 submatrix.
+hashamp: row, col, diag, diag1. diagonal: rr-cc as key, diagonal 1: rr+cc as key.
+->>

+<<-1010	Pairs of Songs With Total Durations Divisible by 60    		47.9%	Easy	->>

 <<-1072	Flip Columns For Maximum Number of Equal Rows    		61.2%	Medium
 flip columns will not change the equal rows, they are still equal. so it is equivalent to find the max equal rows.